 Beneficial Interest in Perpetual Trusts: Perpetual trusts are arrangements in which a donor establishes and funds a perpetual trust administrated by a third party.
 The perpetual trusts consist of life estate gifts.
 Under the terms of the trusts, the Foundation has an irrevocable right to receive the income earned on the trust assets in perpetuity.
 Income earned is without donor restrictions and included in other revenue in the accompanying consolidated statements of operations.
 The Foundation does not control the assets held by the outside trusts.
-The Foundation recognizes its respective interests in the trusts within net assets with donor restrictions to be maintained in perpetuity based on the fair value of the trust assets.
+The Foundation recognizes its respective interests in the trusts within net assets with donor restrictions to be maintained in perpetuity based on the fair value of the trust assets, which is recorded In other current assets in the accompanying consolidated balance sheets.
 Changes in the fair value of the trusts are recorded as the change in net unrealized gains and losses on investments held in perpetual trusts in the accompanying consolidated statements of changes in net assets.